revk/ESP32-Generic/PCB/USBA/README.md

 # USBA board

 A small PCB design to plug in directly to an old school USB socket for power.
-Does not correct to USB data - maybe I'll do one that does some time.
+Does not connect to USB data - maybe I'll do one that does some time.

 Includes power supply and RGB LED.